trixi-framework/HOHQMesh/Documentation/docs/appendix.md

 # Appendix

 ## Appendix A: Additions for ISM-v2<a name="ISMv-2"></a>
-The ISM-v2 adds edge information to the mesh file.
+The ISM-v2 adds edge information to the ISM mesh file.

 The first line of the mesh file will state that fact, that is, if the first line is ISM-V2 then it will have the edge information.